lee-janice/digital-garden/src/site/notes/10-19 Personal Management/12 Learning/12.05 NYU Steinhardt LTXD/01 EDCT-GE 2076/Assignments/ECT2076-M2-W1-storyboard.md

 ## Scene 9
 - (animation)
-- This is an example of what a DATA step can look like.
-	- Every data step will begin with "data" and end with "run".
-Notice also that in the SAS syntax, every statement must end with a semicolon.
+Let’s say that you have a dataset called EXAM_SCORES, which contains students’ names and their scores on 3 exams, and you want to use this dataset to calculate a student’s final grade in the course.
+Then, you may write a DATA step that looks something like this.
+Let’s go through what each line of this DATA step does.
-	- After the word "data", you can specify the name of the dataset.
+- In the first statement, after the word "data", you specify the name of the dataset.
 In this example, we're naming the dataset "FINAL_GRADES".
-	- A "set" statement after the "data" statement tells SAS to copy over the data from the dataset "EXAM_SCORES".
-In this example, the "EXAM_SCORES" dataset contains the following data: (display data) the student's name and the scores they received on three exams.
+- Next, the "set" statement tells SAS to copy over the data from the dataset "EXAM_SCORES".
-	- This next statement tells SAS to create a new variable in the "FINAL_GRADES" dataset called "grade", which takes the average of the student's exam scores.
+- This next statement tells SAS to create a new variable in the "FINAL_GRADES" dataset called "grade", which is equal to the average of the student's exam scores.
-	- The next two statements tell SAS to create a new variable named "passed_course", which will be 1 (representing true) if the student's final grade is greater or equal to 70, and 0 (or false) if the student's grade is less than 70.
+- The next two statements tell SAS to create a new variable named "passed", which will be set to 1 (representing true) if the student's final grade is greater or equal to 70, and 0 (or false) if the student's grade is less than 70.
 - The last statement tells SAS to only keep three variables: the student's name, their grade, and the flag indicating whether they passed the course.
 All of the other variables, the three exam scores, will be removed from the final dataset.

 ```
 data final_grades;